Codeception/Codeception/docs/modules/Symfony1.md

 ## Configuration

 * app *required* - application you want to test.
 In most cases it will be 'frontend'
-* output - dir were last shown page should be stored.
-Will be stored to 'sf_log_dir' log path If none specified

 ## Public Properties
 * browser - current instance of sfBrowser class.